If you’re applying for a new role there is a chance you may require a valid DBS Check certificate. But why is this?

 What jobs require a DBS Check?

 As mentioned above certain roles will require applicants to have a valid DBS Check certificate.
-Enhanced DBS Checks are necessary in any workplace where employees (or volunteers) are likely to engage in regulated activity with children or vulnerable people.
+Enhanced DBS Checks are necessary in any workplace where employees (or volunteers that need DSB checks) are likely to engage in regulated activity with children or vulnerable people.
 These include:

 - Children’s homes